adij296/SVM-classifier-2/README.md

 ## Adding New Ground Truths

-- After the first run, GroundTruth.docx will be a table.
+- The GroundTruth.docx will be a table.

 - To add more labels, insert new rows into the Ground Truth column of the table.